ah3548/knowspace-fork/README.md

 * The tool can be further improved with natural language processing offered by node-natural.

 ### Existing Results:
-	All existing knowledge bases require pre-compiled knowledge Videos/Images - prepared material
+* All existing knowledge bases require pre-compiled knowledge (i.e. Khan Academy, Coursera, etc.)
+* Videos/Images - prepared material
-	Teachers/Grading/Stress
+* Teachers/Grading/Stress

 ### New Method:

 Use existing Knowledge Base and Present in New Friendly Manner (Node Graph, Stack Overflow Conversation, and Wiki Articles) Dynamically modifies content to provide non-regimented education flow

 ### Hypothesis:

 Existing education platforms treat the pursuit of knowledge as a regimented set of steps.
 Unfortunately not everyone can follow the same steps but rather must pave their own path.
 In addition, static content with regimented steps do not motivate curiosity and creativity.
 Knowledge space aims to present information in an interactive dynamic way.
 At the core of the platform is that philosophy that we each must create our own map.
 Wikipedia is a good starting point but in aggregate with stack overflow we can begin challenging ourselves to find the answers.

 ### Technology Stack
 | TECHNOLOGY | IMPLEMENTATION |